Tulsi Holy Basil Tea

 If there is one tea that I would recommend you try, it is this one.
 Called by some as the ‘elixir of life’, tulsi tea, also known as holy basil tea, is an aromatic perennial plant native to the Indian subcontinent where it has been revered in traditional medicine for millennia.
 With its reminiscent flavour of hubba-bubba – a bubble gum, tulsi tea is not unpleasant to drink.

-Tulsi teas has a wide range of powerful health benefits.
+Tulsi teas has a wide range of powerful health benefits according to science.

 - It is also sooth nerves by promoting balance of cortisol (a stress hormone) and contains anti-stress agents, also making it useful for smoking addiction and to relieve migraines and other stress related headaches.
 Its calming effect is great if you are suffering from mild anxiety, such as when you are studying for exams.